 Make Crunchy Slime With Foam Beads

 Thick and moldable or oozy and slimy?
 It’s your choice when it’s time to learn how to make crunchy slime!

 See an oozy crunchy slime video here!

 If you have played with store-bought floam before, you are on the right path to making crunchy slime.
 Foam beads in either white or a rainbow of color can be added to our basic slime recipes to make an awesome floam slime.

 Now, if you thought I was going to be showing you a different kind of crunchy slime with fishbowl beads, you can find our crunchy fishbowl slime recipe here!

-For the slimes on this page we are using foam beads.
-There are a variety of colors and sizes to choose.
+For this crunchy slime recipe below, we are using foam beads.
+There are a variety of colors and sizes to choose from.

 These beads can also be added to a modified slime recipe to make a stiffer and more moldable slime substance quite like Floam.
 You can read about both of these methods below and give each a try!

 All of our cool, homemade slime recipes start with mastering any of our 4 basic slime recipes.
 Once you have practiced making slime, there are so many awesome ways to add texture, make it unique, and experiment!